eserating-chwy/siren4j/Siren4JResourceAPI.md

 Links set dynamically at run time always have precedence and will overwrite links set by annotation with the same relationship defined.

 ## Adding Actions to Entities ##
-Similar to links, actions can also be added via annotations or programatically at run time.
+Similar to links, actions can also be added via annotations or programmatically at run time.

 So once again let's add it via annotations:
 ```